kiegroup/github-action-build-chain/README.md

 - It will archive artifacts in case `archive-artifacts-path` input is defined.

+### Full Downstream flow

+- It checks out the current project and reads the workflow information from the YAML file triggering the job.

+  - It merges the TARGET_GROUP:PROJECT:TARGET_BRANCH into the SOURCE_GROUP:PROJECT:SOURCE_BRANCH from the pull request triggering the job.
+    > **_Warning:_** It will fail in case it can't be done automatically, properly informing to please resolve conflicts.

+- It gets the full downstream project chain based on configuration file.
+- It recursively checks out the rest of the dependant projects defined in `definition-file`.

+  - For each parent dependency:
+    - It will look for forked project belonging same github group as the one triggering the job.
+    - It will try to checkout SOURCE_GROUP:PROJECT:SOURCE_BRANCH.
+In case the it exists and it has a pull request over the TARGET_GROUP:PROJECT:TARGET_BRANCH it will check it out and will merge it with target branch.
+    - If previous checkout fails, it will try the same with TARGET_GROUP:PROJECT:SOURCE_BRANCH this time.
+    - If previous checkout fails, it will checkout TARGET_GROUP:PROJECT:TARGET_BRANCH.
+      > **_Warning:_** It will fail in case it can't be done automatically, properly informing to please resolve conflicts.

+- Once all the projects are checked out, it will run as many commands are defined in `before`, `after` or root level properties from `build` section for every parent dependency starting from the highest level of the hierarchy to the lowest one.

+- It will archive artifacts in case `archive-artifacts-path` input is defined.

 ## How to add it to your project(s)

 It is just to add the step (replacing dependencies and commands):